samberthol/palm-bigquery/README.md

 # Google PaLM on BigQuery with LangChain

 This project intends to provide a quick way to integrate **PaLM** with **BigQuery** in Python, using **SQLAlchemy** and **LangChain** to glue together the pieces.
+Added Streamlit for a WebUI.
 This is in no way a production ready artefact, it rather provides a proof of concept for testing purposes.

 The inception of this project was to evaluate if BigQuery could be interrogated using an LLM.
 The results were rather satisfying, hence the publication.
 While not provided here, the integration with **ChatGPT** worked as well and can be switched with PaLM easily.